aws-samples/cfn101-workshop/docs/LOCAL_DEVELOPMENT.md

 ## Local Development

 ### Pre-Requisites

-The following dependencies must be installed:
+The following dependencies must be installed.
+Please refer to your operating system, how to install them.

 - Python >=3.8 and pip
-- pre-commit
+- VirtualEnv
-- hugo
+- Hugo
 - Go
 - Ruby >=2.6 and gem
 - [cfn-nag](https://github.com/stelligent/cfn_nag)

-Here is a code to install pre-requisites on macOS using [Homebrew](https://brew.sh/).
-For other operating systems, please refer to the OS documentation.
+Here is an example how to install pre-requisites on macOS/Linux using [Homebrew](https://brew.sh/).
 ```shell
 # install python3
 brew install python